Make your own DIY stocking hangers to complement your homemade Christmas stockings with these steps!

 Now, if you want something simple, rustic, and cozy, then these rustic stocking hangers are the DIY project for you.
 For sure, these will bring homey charm to any Christmas mantle decor.

-- Wood Glue (not pictured)
+- Wood Glue

 - Wood Stain

-- Garment hooks (hardware store)
+- Garment Hooks

-Tools from Around the Craft Room:
+Tools from Around the Craft Room

 Step 1.
 Smooth the Wood Blocks